If you’re new to red light therapy (RLT), you might be wondering:

 What’s the Best Wavelength for Red Light Therapy?

-The truth is, there’s no single victor in the battle of red light vs. NIR wavelengths.
+The truth is, there’s no single victor in the battle of Red Light Therapy vs Near-Infrared wavelengths.
 They both offer unique benefits depending on your needs:

 However, many red light therapy beds, for example, combine red and NIR wavelengths (and even sometimes green wavelengths).
 Therefore, sessions include a wide range of red wavelengths for synergistic effects.